endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `"dropoff modifier"`: a value that dictates how a weapon's damage changes over range if the `"damage dropoff"` attribute is present.
 Values between 0 and 1 will result in reduced damage over range, while values greater than 1 are allowed and result in increased damage over range. **(v.
 0.9.13)**

 * There are several damage types, and a weapon may have more than one type.
 Generally, most weapons include shield and hull damage, as a ship's shields mitigate incoming damage, and without hull damage, the target cannot be eliminated.
+The normal damage types consist of the following:

   * `"shield damage"`: how much damage a projectile does to shields.